The Responsible Business Map

 - Ensure that the your commitment to diversity and inclusion is reflected throughout your products and services.

-Business in the Community’s (BITC) environment campaign encourages innovative and transformational change at the core of businesses.
+Business in the Community’s (BITC) environment campaign, the third outer section of the Responsible Business Map encourages innovative and transformational change at the core of businesses.
 Our programmes focus on building a one-planet economy that delivers lasting prosperity through the Global Goals.